efrecon/concocter/README.md

     array will also contain an index called `files` that will contain the list of files directly in the directory (no-recursion).

+  - Variables which specification starts with a `!` are understood as an external process to execute.
+The result of the process will be set to the content of the variable.
+At present, there is no protection whatsoever against malicious usage, so you should use this facility with caution.

   - Otherwise, the specification will be the content of the variable.
 Within that specification, any string surrounded by `%` is considered the name of a variable and it will be replaced by the content of that variable before the